jamietr1/google-docs-writing-tracker/README.md

 The writing tracker depends on a very specific configuration so please be sure to read the setup instructions below.

+<strong>A note on the (lack of) support</strong>

 Keep in mind that I originally developed this code for me, without thinking others would be using it.
 If it seems cumbersome to setup, sorry!
 Also, <strong>USE IT AT YOUR OWN RISK</strong>.
 It works well for me, but I've been using it for months and it was designed around my workstyle.
 People have asked that I make the code available, and I have done that, but I have no time to support it.
-Feel free to email me with questions, but there is no guarantee that I will be able to reply, or answer the questions.
+Feel free to email me at feedback [at] jamietoddrubin dot com with questions, but there is no guarantee that I will be able to reply, or answer the questions.
 Again, sorry about this.

 <strong>Configuration</strong>